There are so many bad ads out there. Insipid, sanitized, or just plain boring. No creativity whatsoever.

 I can teach you these soft-touch techniques.
 It’s what I do every day:

 - Free help in my podcast and blog.

 - Inexpensive help in my online course.

 - Exclusive access with one-on-one training.

 Contact me here: https://controlmousemedia.com/contact

 I can give you personalized training on how to go from producing static copy to search-optimized Web content.
 There’s a huge difference, and in the new media environment, you are wasting your time if you or your writer doesn’t know some backend SEO.

 See you in 2018!
-Here’s what I have planned in the first half of the year:
+Here’s what I have planned over the coming year: